modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ### Record construction

-Unlike full Modelica, there are no implicitly defined record constructor functions in Flat Modelica.
+Unlike full Modelica, there are no implicitly defined record constructor functions in Base Modelica.
-A tool producing Flat Modelica from full Modelica can accommodate this by automatically generating helper functions as needed.
+A tool producing Base Modelica from full Modelica can accommodate this by automatically generating helper functions as needed.
 The default arguments of the full Modelica record constructor can be handled just like default arguments of other functions, see [above](#function-default-arguments).
-In addition to the helper functions for handling default argumnets, tools producing Flat Modelica from full Modelica can also create a base function for record construction based on values for all record members.
+In addition to the helper functions for handling default argumnets, tools producing Base Modelica from full Modelica can also create a base function for record construction based on values for all record members.

 For example, consider this full Modelica model:
 ```